Remuneration

 Remuneration policy

-The remuneration policy reflects and supports the Group’s strategy and values, with the purpose of creating medium-long term value, promoting equity and sustainability also by applying a retribution system that provides consistency between the bonuses and the value generated for the community, in response to the demands of our stakeholders.
+The retribution system therefore aims to ensure consistency between the bonuses paid and the value generated for the community, in response to the demands of our stakeholders.

-The incentive systems are designed to ensure recognition for the results achieved in respect of strategic objectives, at the same time reinforcing social responsibility and sharing of the sustainable behaviours that characterise the entire Group, together with adherence to company values and people’s commitment.
+The incentive systems are designed to recognise the results achieved with respect to strategic objectives, at the same time reinforcing social responsibility and promotion of the sustainable behaviours that characterise the entire Group, together with adherence to company values and people’s commitment.

 The guidelines of our remuneration policy are defined according to the following principles: